-I'm an upcoming graduate of Berklee College of Music.
+I'm a graduate of Berklee College of Music in production songwriting.
 I have produced multiple live shows for iHeart Radio tours.

 - Avid certified Pro Tools power user